State preemption: Firearms

 Most states have some preemption against local firearm regulations; in 2019, the number was 43.

 In 2017, Tallahassee city officials (including Mayor Andrew Gillum) were sued under Florida's punitive preemption laws; officials were not allowed to use city funds for their defense, instead having to be defended pro bono.
 A state appellate court ruled that, as the law was not actively enforced, it did not violate the statute.

 LGBT anti-discrimination ordinances

 In 1992, Colorado voters approved Amendment 2, which preempted municipal anti-discrimination laws protecting gay people.
 Over the next few years, similar laws were voted down in several states.
 (Note: Idaho (1994), Oregon (1994), and Maine (1995).)
 The Colorado amendment was invalidated by the Supreme Court in Romer v.
 Evans (1995), with the majority opinion stating that the law was "born of animosity toward the class of persons affected."

 In the 2010s, three state legislatures passed laws preempting municipal anti-discrimination laws protecting trans people; (Note: Tennessee (Equal Access to Intrastate Commerce Act; 2011), Arkansas (Intrastate Commerce Improvement Act; 2015), North Carolina (Public Facilities Privacy & Security Act; 2016).) one such law, North Carolina's HB2, was repealed after national opposition.

+Minimum wage laws

+In 2016, the Alabama legislature enacted AL HB174, preempting local minimum wage ordinances in the state.
+Its passage invalidated an ordinance in the city of Birmingham that would have raised the city's minimum wage above that of the state level.
+After being challenged in court in 2018, the law has been upheld, reinforcing the state's authority to override local labor regulations.

+Plastic Bag Regulations

+On April 13th, 2015, the Arizona State Senate passed AZ SB1241 into law, prohibiting local governments from banning or regulating single-use plastic bags.
+The law invalidated local efforts and prevented municipalities state wide from adopting similar environmental regulations.